 Maintenance data to the rescue

-With so many other things to juggle, many companies that have fleets don’t have the time, resources, or infrastructure to track fleet data.
+With so many other things to juggle, many companies with fleets don’t have the time, resources or infrastructure to track fleet data.
 In many cases, office managers keep (often meaningless) data in a spreadsheet they rarely make changes to; in others, data tracking simply doesn’t exist.

-But if you did have an expert to help you start tracking data, you’d see just how valuable the numbers can be to your bottom line.
-Expert data capture, storage and analysis can inform benchmarking and give you a better idea of your vehicles’ life cycles.
-And you can interpret that data into actionable insights that save your fleet money, including:
+But if you have an expert to help start tracking data, you’d see just how valuable the numbers can be to your bottom line.
+Expert data capture, storage and analysis can inform benchmarking and offer a better idea of your vehicles’ life cycles.
+Also, you can interpret that data into actionable insights, saving money, including:

-The average Joes who saved thousands with maintenance data
+The average Joe who saved thousands with maintenance data

 Maintenance data is not reserved only for fleets of 100+ vehicles.
-Small fleets can also save thousands when they make maintenance data a priority.
+Small fleets can also save thousands when making maintenance data a priority.
 Here are a few examples of who maintenance data can help:

 Role: Operations Manager for a beer distributor

-Fleet: 78 vehicles of multiple varieties, including Ford Transits.
-They’re used by his field reps to visit clients in his 3-county territory.
+Fleet: 78 vehicles of multiple varieties, including Ford Transits, used by his field reps to visit clients in his 3-county territory.

-The issue: His Transits are old, and they are constantly breaking down, losing air conditioning, or having engine failures.
+The issue: His Transits are old and are constantly breaking down, losing air conditioning or having engine failures.
 His drivers are exasperated with the constant shop visits.
 His company has spent over $7,000 a month on repairs and downtime, which he assumed was inevitable.

-The solution: After putting it off for far too long, Chuck ran a mileage analysis on all his vehicles.
-He found that the 2014 models were costing the most by a landslide.
+The solution: After delaying for too long, Chuck ran a mileage analysis on all his vehicles, finding that the 2014 models were costing the most by a landslide.
 He opted to cycle out all his 2014 models for better-performing, newer ones.
-He now spends far less money each month on repairs and downtime, and his drivers are glad they can get out of the shop and back on the road.
+He now spends far less money each month on repairs and downtime, and his drivers are glad they can eave the shop and return to the road.